svankj/Website-Optimization-Final-Project/README.md

   * I made only optimization modifications, then it is still the website of Cameron Pittman.
   * All my comments in the files css, html, js have the prefix `TODO:`.
   * Added the Udacity favicon missing.
-  * There are compress files (html, css, js) and the files for documentation that end with `-dev` suffix.

 The optimization is divided in two part: